dinkzilla/mdl-ext/README.md

 ### Using Material Design Lite in a Single Page Application (SPA)
-If you use Material Design Lite in a dynamic page, e.g. a single page application, you must call `componentHandler.downgradeElements` to properly clean up component resources.
+If you use Material Design Lite in a dynamic page, e.g. a single page application, you must call `componentHandler.upgradeElement` and `componentHandler.downgradeElements` accordingly to properly initialize an clean up component resources when sections of the page is updated.
 In a static web application there should be no need to call `componentHandler.downgradeElements`.

 The following code snippet demonstrates how to properly clean up MDL components before removing them from DOM.